 Maintenance capital expenditures represent capital expenditures made to replace partially or fully depreciated assets, to maintain the existing operating capacity of the Partnership's assets and to extend their useful lives, or other capital expenditures that are incurred in maintaining existing system volumes and related cash flows.
-Expansion capital expenditures represent capital expenditures made to expand or to increase the efficiency of the existing operating capacity of the Partnership's assets or to expand the operating capacity or revenues of existing or new assets, whether through construction or acquisition.
+Expansion capital expenditures made to expand or to increase the efficiency of the existing operating capacity of the Partnership's assets or to expand the operating capacity or revenues of existing or new assets, whether through construction or acquisition.
 Costs for repairs and minor renewals to maintain facilities in operating condition and that do not extend the useful life of existing assets will be treated as operating expenses as the Partnership incurs them.
-The Partnership's partnership agreement provides that the General Partner determines how to allocate a capital expenditure for the acquisition or expansion of the Partnership's assets between maintenance capital expenditures and expansion capital expenditures.
+The Partnership's partnership agreement provides that the General Partner determines how to allocate a capital expenditure for the acquisition or expansion of the Partnership's assets or advected as operating expenditure for the acquisition or expansion of the Partnership's assets or the existing assets between maintenance capital expenditures and expansion capital expenditures.

 Capital Surplus.
-Capital surplus generally consists of
+Capital surplus generally consists of:

-- borrowings:
+- · borrowings;

 - · sales of the Partnership's equity and debt securities;

 - sales or other dispositions of assets for cash, other than inventory, accounts receivable and other current assets sold in the ordinary course of business or as part of normal retirement or replacement of assets;

-- · capital contributions received; and
+- capital contributions received; and

-- · corporate restructurings
+- corporate restructurings.

 Characterization of Cash Distributions.
 The Partnership's partnership agreement requires that the Partnership treat all available cash distributed as coming from operating surplus until the sum of all available cash distributed since it began operations equals the operating surplus as of the most recent date of determination of available cash.
 The Partnership's partnership agreement requires that it treat any amount distributed in excess of operating surplus, regardless of its source, as capital surplus.
 As reflected above, operating surplus includes an amount equal to four times the amount needed for any one quarter for the Partnership to pay a distribution on all of its units (including the general partner units) and the IDRs at the same per-unit amount as was distributed in the immediately preceding quarter.
 This amount does not reflect actual cash on hand that is available for distribution to the Partnership's unitholders.
 Rather, it is a provision that will enable the Partnership, if it chooses, to distribute as operating surplus up to this amount of cash it receives in the future from non-operating sources, such as asset sales, issuances of securities, and borrowings, that would otherwise be distributed as capital surplus.
-The Partnership does not anticipate that it will make any distributions from capital surplus.
+The Partnership to not and that it will make any distributions from capital surplus.